webplatform/docs/html/attributes/contentEditable/index.md

 {{Page_Title}}
 {{Flags
-|High-level issues=Missing Relevant Sections, Needs Topics, Data Not Semantic, Unreviewed Import
+|High-level issues=Needs Topics, Missing Relevant Sections, Data Not Semantic, Unreviewed Import
-|Content=Incomplete, Not Neutral, Compatibility Incomplete, Examples Best Practices, Cleanup
+|Content=Incomplete, Not Neutral, Cleanup, Compatibility Incomplete, Examples Best Practices
 }}
 {{Standardization_Status}}
 {{API_Name}}
-{{Summary_Section}}
+{{Summary_Section|Sets or retrieves the string that indicates whether the user can edit the content of the object.}}
 {{Markup_Attribute
 |Property_applies_to=dom/HTMLElement
 }}